oskarhenriksson/TropicalHomotopies.jl/README.md

 where `PATH/TO/src/main.jl` is replaced by the actual path to the file `src/main.jl`.

 > [!Note]
-> Parts of the code require the latest development version of OSCAR (09/09/2024) and version 2.11.0 of `HomotopyContinuation.jl`.
+> Parts of the code require the latest development version of version 1.2 of `OSCAR` (09/09/2024), and version 2.11.0 of `HomotopyContinuation.jl`.